bodhiresearchgroup/Emerging-Manager-Smart-Portfolio/README.md

 ## 2. Creating Manager groups
 After `populate_managers` and `perform_manager_stats_calculations`, `ManagerUniverse.py` starts by creating the highly correlated Manager groups (called clusters) in `populate_clusters`.

+## Running UI
+How to run:
+1. Open terminal
+2. Activate virtual environment
+3. cd folder path (C:...\GitHub\emerging_managers_project)
+4. run code: streamlit run UI_EMP.py

+## Current Bugs & Issues
+1. Undefined behaviour when omega score/sharpe ratio/drawdown cannot be calculated for a manager.
+2. Undefined behaviour when a manager does not have enough data within the given date range.
+3. Manager entity seems to be storing funds, not managers (i.e., one manager can have two manager objects for two funds).
+4. No documentation for 'test_timeseries' instance attribute in Manager class.
+Not sure what it does but it appears often.
+5. Undefined behaviour when the correlation value given to ManagerUniverse is too large (i.e., no Managers are correlated, resulting in no clusters).